BlyGuy/BlyGuy/README.md

 - 👋 Hi, I’m @BlyGuy
-- 👀 I’m interested in learning to use github, small Open-source projects, and anything SM64(decomp)
+- 👀 I’m interested in small/novel Open-source projects and developing some fun projects myself
 - 🌱 I’m currently studying CS in the Netherlands
 - 💞️ I’m looking to collaborate on small open-source projects
-- 📫 How to reach me: send me an [electric mail](mailto:dr.blyguy@gmail.com)
+- 📫 How to reach me: send me an [electronic mail](mailto:dr.blyguy@gmail.com)

 <!---
 BlyGuy/BlyGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.